 The core of what we do is twofold.

-Firstly, it is to provide services to help candidates develop their careers.
+Secondly, it is to provide services to help candidates develop their careers.
 We do this through assessing and matching people with potential job opportunities, as well as providing wider services to help them in their careers, such as invitations to networking events and opportunities to take part in research.

 This privacy notice applies to the collection, storage and use of personal information collected by Nash Squared ("we" or "us"):

 Candidates: the personal information we collect about you where "you" are a candidate or placed consultant.

 Nash Squared aims to collect the minimum data it needs to perform its role.

 Typically, this is name, address, job title and contact details.
 In addition, if you are a candidate being considered for a role it may also include your CV / resume as well as other details about your skills and experience.

 We may also collect other personally identifiable data, for instance we may be engaged in equal opportunity monitoring or need information to complete a contract for you or our client.